 The damaged car brought students outside, and seeing the damage up-close prompted many questions.
 Julian Bermeo, a Junior who has his permit and will be taking his driving test shortly, gave pause and stated, “Kids should see this because crashing is scary, it shows you that you can get hurt or life can end in a second.”

 It is this sentiment that prompted Mrs LoRiggio to approach the school and to reach out to organizations to put together this initiative.
-Last summer one of her daughter’s friends lost his life after being thrown from a car in an automobile accident because he was not wearing a seatbelt.
+Last summer one of her daughter’s friends lost his leg after being thrown from a car in an automobile accident because he was not wearing a seatbelt.
 “The senselessness just broke my heart, and made me feel like I had to do something,” said Mrs.’ LoRiggio.
 “We thought if we could get just one kid to listen it was worth trying.”
+They were lucky enough that the crash was not their fault and they were able to get the claims they deserved with the help of a car accident attorney.
+So, if you have been involved in a vehicular accident caused by the other party, be sure to know your rights and seek the services of personal injury attorneys.

 Mrs. LoRiggio was overcome by the response, as many different people and groups stepped forward to help put the Buckle Up, Hollow initiative together.
 “Buckle Up, Hollow was only supposed to be a day long event,” said Mrs. LoRiggio.
 “Gives me chills that it evolved into a whole week.
 It all came together so nicely with so many willing to help.”